-The team works closely with our highly successful child care, housing, immigration and litigation departments and can also advise on international divorce and jurisdictional issues under Islamic law.
+The team works closely with our highly successful child care, housing, immigration and litigation departments and can also advise on international Divorce and jurisdictional issues.

 A number of our solicitors are also members of Resolution, a family law association committed to resolving family disputes and problems fairly and amicably.
 Many are listed on the Reunite website.